tsung-wei-huang/ece5960-physical-design/PA2/README.md

 ## Output

 The output file (output.rpt) records the problem output.
+This report consists of six parts:
+  1. The final cost
+  2. The total wirelength
+  3. The chip area
+  4. The chip width and height
+  5. The runtime in seconds
-This report consists of six parts: (1) the final cost, (2) the total wirelength, (3) the chip area, (4) the chip width and height, (5) the runtime in seconds, and (6) the bounding-box coordinate for each macro (specified by the lower-left corner and upper-right corner).
-The report file format is shown above.
+  6. The bounding-box coordinate for each macro (specified by the lower-left corner and upper-right corner).

+The report file format is shown below:

 ```text